-‘Vanderpump Rules’ Scheana Shay Reveals Valentine’s Day Plans After Divorce
+‘Vanderpump Rules’ Star Scheana Shay Reveals Valentine’s Day Plans After Divorce

 “Much of the recent speculation and reporting on our relationship has been misguided, and we have come to an amicable decision on all matters,” the statement continued.
 “We might have failed at our marriage, but we are committed to succeeding as friends and will continue to support each other’s personal happiness and professional success.”

-Scheana Shay and her husband, Mike, began facing marital trouble during Vanderpump Rules Season 4 after it was revealed that he had been using prescription drugs and boozing heavily.
+Scheana Shay and her husband began facing marital trouble during Vanderpump Rules Season 4 after it was revealed that he had been using prescription drugs and boozing heavily.
 During the season, Scheana Shay was seen breaking down to Lisa Vanderpump while chatting about the issues she and Mike were having.
-She was also seen discussing her marriage to Ariana Madix and during their chat, Scheana Shay admitted that her husband wasn’t always coming home at night.
+She was also seen discussing her marriage to Ariana Madix.
+During their chat, Scheana Shay admitted that her husband wasn’t always coming home at night.

 Scheana Shay and Mike Shay appeared to work through their relationship issues during the fourth season of the show, but during Season 5, after enjoying a romantic vacation in Hawaii months prior, they were once again at odds.